 - There should be at least two grinding plates - one coarse and one fine.
 Some models have additional plates, pulverizer, or sausage attachments.

-- That the lock collar that holds the grinding plate in, can be securely hand-fastened.
+- The lock collar that holds the grinding plate in can be securely hand-fastened.

 - The auger should be in generally good shape with no missing pieces on the flights.

 - The crank handle should be in good condition or could be replaced with a handmade turned wooden handle.

 - Make certain that the unit thumb screw threads are in good shape to allow a secure installment on a stable surface.

 When you bring this new purchase home, you should first disassemble it for a good cleaning in hot soapy water.
 Ensure that you dry it thoroughly.
 A hair dryer can even help with drying the inside completely.
 And you're ready to go!

 The operation is rather simple.
 Clamp securely to a sturdy table or counter, insert the auger, cutter head, grinding plate of choice and lock everything in with the collar.
 I prefer using the coarse (larger holes) grinding plate first and repeating the process with the fine (smaller holes) plate.
 It may also be necessary to process a third time; this helps to tenderize the meat or fish.